RevivalPMMP/PureEntitiesX/README.md

 Protect an Area from Mob Spawns:

 The PureEntitiesX API allows you to disable/enable Mob spawning in certain areas.
-See our example plugin for more information
+See and download our monster protection addon plugin over here: https://github.com/RevivalPMMP/PEXProtection